Smart Tech Marketing Ideas for Your Small Business: A Growth Guide

 2. Email Marketing and Automation Platforms

-- MailerLite: A great option for beginners and those on a tight budget, offering a clean interface and a generous free plan that includes automation features.
-[3]
+- MailerLite: A fantastic option for those on a tight budget.
+It has a very clean interface and a generous free plan that, surprisingly, includes automation features.

 3. Social Media Management and SEO Tools